Updated December 4, 2019

 If You Need to Grab a Drink

-The perfect time to enjoy a drink with a date or friend is right after the show.
+One of the most perfect things to do in Times Square at night is to enjoy a drink with a date or friend right after a Broadway show.
 Enjoy happy hour at a few of our favorite bars while discussing your favorite moments from the performance.
 We suggest Bond 45, a bar that boasts two large fireplace alcoves with built-in seating and a sunken patio in the center.
 If you stop by Bond 45, you have to try The Bond Cup, made with pineapple infused vodka, passion fruit, and lime.

 Or, stop by the classic watering hole, Glass House Tavern, which is favored by actors after they’ve taken their bows.
 Prior to curtain, it’s a welcome place for audience members to indulge after the show.

-No matter what you want to do after a Broadway show, NYC offers a large variety of bars, arcades, restaurants, shows and concerts to enjoy after 10:30 PM.
+No matter what your favorite things to do in Times Square at night, NYC offers a large variety of bars, arcades, restaurants, shows and concerts to enjoy after 10:30 PM.
 Now that you have a list of things to do in Manhattan after your show, find last-minute Broadway tickets for you, a date or a friend.
 After you select a show, choose from the list of entertainment suggestions to enjoy once your performance is over.

 If you are from out of town and want to stay in the Theater District, close to the Broadway shows, check out these NYC accommodations.

-If you’re here for the holidays, check out our post about things to do in New York City for the holidays.
+If you’re craving more things to do in Times Square at night and heading here for the holidays, check out our post about things to do in New York City for the

 Airbnb is more your thing?
 Here is a $40 credit towards your first stay.